 Some of the key matters addressed in the Board’s charter are:

-The School’s Electoral By-laws, made under the Grammar Schools Regulation 2016 provide that any person making a single gift of at least $500 and less than $2000 will be entitled to vote in the electoral cycle during which the gift was made.
+The School’s Electoral By-laws, made under the Grammar Schools Regulation 2016 provide (in summary) that any person making a gift of at least $500 and less than $2000 will be entitled to vote in the electoral cycle during which the gift was made.
 The Board has determined that a person making a single gift of $2000 or more will be entitled to a perpetual or life vote.

 The School maintains a comprehensive Roll of Electors based on eligibility criteria determined in accordance with the School’s By-laws, and current and past provisions of the Grammar Schools Regulation 2016.
 Eligible electors will be offered the opportunity to vote in the Board of Trustees elections.